jjiayu/Locomotion-Control-using-Mixed-Integer_Optimization/README.md

     - Firstly, Put Path of "knitroampl" and "lib" (in Knitro installation folder) into environment variable "PATH" and "LD_LIBRARY_PATH"
     - Secondly, Copy the "libknitroXXXX.so"/"libknitro.so" in the "lib" folder of the Knitro installation path and rename to "libknitro1030.so", since binary installation works with "libknitro1030.so".
 Alternatively, we can re-compile the interface from source (Not recommended now, but indeed the re-compiled interface gets slightly faster computation speed).
     - Thirdly, open Matlab from command line to ensure we load all the environment variable we have defined and use "addpath" function to add the "casadi" installation folder.

+3. Define Solver-Dependent Options in CasADi
+    - To setup options for different solvers (i.e. Knitro and Bonmin):
+        - Make a structure first: struct('option name', option value, ...);
+        - When calling nlpsol function, append the solver-dependent options into the nlpsol options: nlpsol(..., struct('discrete', discrete (common options), SolverName, Solver-dependent Options))
+    - To check waht options are available for each solver, simply type "doc_nlpsol(SolverName)" in command line
+    - For Knitro, the option documentation is not complete, just simply try the OptionNames and values defined in Knitro Manual.
+Script will not continue if the option is not defined.

 3. Pending Issues